Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

   {
   	"AzureAd": {
   		"Instance": "https://login.microsoftonline.com/",
-  		"TenantId": "[Enter here the tenantID or domain name for your Microsoft Entra tenant]", "ClientId": "[Enter here the ClientId for your application]", "ClientCredentials": [
+  		"TenantId": "[Enter here the Tenant ID or domain name for your Microsoft Entra tenant]", "ClientId": "[Enter here the ClientId for your application]", "ClientCredentials": [
   			{